Virtual Reality/Augmented Reality (VR/AR) Design at Shenandoah University: the first VR undergraduate degrees in Virginia.

 Virtual Reality Design Undergraduate Certificate

-The 21-24 credit Virtual Reality Undergraduate Certificate will give students a broad foundation in AR/VR tools, systems and methods.
-Students will gain practical experience working on real projects.
+The 21-24 credit Virtual Reality Undergraduate Certificate provides a foundation in AR/VR tools, systems and methods.
 This 21-24 credit certificate is designed for students who are majoring in another field and/or who have already graduated with another degree and are seeking an additional credential.

 Career and Salary Possibilities

-The Bachelor of Arts in Virtual Reality Design will prepare students for careers producing high quality immersive content for emerging AR/VR and related disciplines.
+The Bachelor of Arts in Virtual Reality Design will prepare students for careers producing high quality 360 video and immersive media for AR/VR/MR applications.